-Good reporting by members helps to ensure the transparency of FWF's work and share best practices with the industry.
+Good reporting by members helps to ensure the transparency of Fair Wear's work and share best practices with the industry.
+Members are encouraged to opt-in according to Fair Wear transparency policy and will be rewarded with 2 points for this decision.